bgreen280/bgreen280/README.md

-## 👋 Hi there - I'm Bernie Green, a Fullstack Developer
+## 👋 Hi there - I'm Bernie Green, a Fullstack Software Engineer

 ###